MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/getting-started-with-spring-cloud-function-in-azure.md

 > [!IMPORTANT]
 > You must set the JAVA_HOME environment variable to the install location of the JDK to complete this quickstart.

-## What we are going to build
+## What we're going to build

-We are going to build a classical "Hello, World" function, that runs on Azure Functions, and which is configured with Spring Cloud Function.
+We're going to build a classical "Hello, World" function, that runs on Azure Functions, and which is configured with Spring Cloud Function.

 It will receive a simple `User` JSON object, which contains a user name, and send back a `Greeting` object, which contains the welcome message to that user.

-The project we will build here is available in the [hello-spring-function-azure](https://github.com/Azure-Samples/hello-spring-function-azure) repository on GitHub.
-You can use that sample repository directly if you want to see the final work that is detailed in this quickstart.
+The project we'll build is available in the [hello-spring-function-azure](https://github.com/Azure-Samples/hello-spring-function-azure) repository on GitHub.
+You can use that sample repository directly if you want to see the final work described in this quickstart.

 ## Create a new Maven project

-We are going to create an empty Maven project, and configure it with Spring Cloud Function and Azure Functions.
+We're going to create an empty Maven project, and configure it with Spring Cloud Function and Azure Functions.

 In an empty folder, create a new *pom.xml* file and copy/paste the content from the sample project's [pom.xml](https://github.com/Azure-Samples/hello-spring-function-azure/blob/master/pom.xml) file.